cozyloon/EzConfigProperties/README.md

 ### How to use EzConfig

-Create *config.properties* file in this path "/src/main/resources/config.properties" And you can easily access the config file by using EzConfig.getProperty("");
+Create *config.properties* file in this path *"/src/main/resources/config.properties"* and you can easily access the config file by using EzConfig.getProperty("");

 - public static final String EXAMPLE = EzConfig.getProperty("");